GeneMatch with a sperm donor or an egg donor

 It is not uncommon to have mutations in one or more genes.
 Diers Fertility Clinic is not told which gene the mutation is found in and therefore cannot provide further information about the specific mutation.

 No, the testing laboratory does not need a new saliva sample.
-The lab can reuse the genetic material from the previous saliva sample if you order within 1 week of receiving the results of the first test.
+The lab can reuse the genetic material from the previous saliva sample.

 The test results will tell you which X-linked disease it is.
 You should seek genetic counselling before proceeding with fertility treatment, as there is a high risk of passing on the diseased X chromosome to your future child.